OpenVADL/openvadl/docs/refman/tutorial.md

 The type system is explained in detail in the reference manual (see Section \r{langref_type_system}).
 In VADL it is possible to declare bit vectors of arbitrary length.
 The basic types are Bits, SInt and UInt which can be used to form vectors.
-Types are declared by the keyword `using` followed by the name of the type, the equality symbol `"="` and the type literal.
+Type aliases are defined by the keyword `using` followed by the alias name of the type, the equality symbol `"="` and the type literal.
-The type literal is comprised of the name of another type or format optionally followed by a number of vector sizes in angle brackets.
+The type literal is comprised of the name of a basic type, a type alias or a format optionally followed by a number of vector sizes in angle brackets.
 Listing \r{using} shows some type declarations and their meaning in the comments.

 ### Functions